 Our tapirs today

-Today, the Zoo currently has a pair of Baird’s tapirs, Tatum and Rachel, in our Elephant Odyssey habitat.
+Today, the Zoo currently has a pair of elderly Baird’s tapirs, Tatum and Rachel, in our Elephant Odyssey habitat.
 They share an exhibit with capybaras and guanacos, as they all have ancestors that once roamed right here in Southern California!
-Two Malayan tapirs, Chantek and Camo, live along the Tiger Trail in Lost Forest.
+They are enjoying their golden years lounging about on hay beds or on soft sand piles.
+Tatum enjoys a massage under the waterfall, and keepers found he loves the “tapir car wash”; they squirt water from a hose and Tatum frolics in the spray!
+Two Malayan tapirs, Chantek and Camo, live along Tiger Trail in Lost Forest.

 Plenty of mud and plants keep the floors of the enclosures soft enough so that the tapirs don’t damage their feet.
 A heated area indoors for each tapir also recreates the warmth of the jungle, to keep the tapirs comfortable at night.
 Each exhibit also includes a pool that resembles a watering hole and is large enough for the tapirs to submerge themselves.